Bruce Highway Upgrade – Caloundra Road to Sunshine Motorway

 Access currently provided via the Pignata Road and Frizzo Road on and off ramps will be provided via a new service road on the western side of the highway.
 The western service road will be designed to separate highway traffic from local traffic and will provide full connectivity for traffic heading north and south to the Bruce Highway, as well as to the Sunshine Motorway and to the eastern side of the highway via an upgraded Pignata Road underpass.

-Transport and Main Roads will ensure access to all business is maintained both during and after construction of the upgrade.
+Transport and Main Roads will ensure access to all businesses is maintained both during and after construction of the upgrade.
 The current exit numbering system on the Bruce Highway will remain to assist motorists to reach their end destination.
-The department will also maintain advanced direction signage for the Aussie World precinct on the Bruce Highway northbound and southbound.
+The department will maintain advanced direction signage for the Aussie World precinct on the Bruce Highway northbound and southbound.